 The last ingredient I want to talk about is the chilli paste (nam prik pao), which is sometimes referred to as chilli jam.
 It’s made from roasted red chillis, shallots, garlic and dried shrimps.
 It’s pretty easy to make yourself, but most of the time shop bought paste is used.
 It’s easy enough to find in Chinese supermarkets, you can even pick it up in now in a lot of U.K supermarkets, and online.

-Sometimes I shell the prawns myself and use the heads to make a stock, but I find it can be slightly overpowering with the chilli paste, so I’m using water for this recipe.
+If you are shelling the prawns yourself, you can use the heads to make a stock.
+You may find find it can be slightly overpowering with the prawns in the chilli paste, so I’m using water for this recipe.
 Chicken stock also works well.